Practical, no-nonsense, fast and affordable virtual marketing counsultation and support

 If I’m in Minneapolis and you’re in the San Francisco area, how will we work together?

-Most of the services I provide can be managed remotely with phone/email, Skype, Webex and Basecamp or Google Drive.
-If the scope of your work requires significant face time (e.g. to lead your marketing team temporarily or to interact regularly with your staff), I am available to travel to the client site for an extra fee.
-Virtual resources are not for everyone and do not make sense for some assignments — if my value proposition appeals to you, we can talk it through to see if the virtual option can work.
+Most of the services I provide can be managed remotely with phone/email, Zoom, Skype, Basecamp, Asana, Google Drive, etc. If the scope of your work requires significant face time (e.g., to lead your marketing team temporarily or to interact regularly with your staff), I am available to travel to the client site for an extra fee.
+Virtual resources are not for everyone and do not make sense for some assignments – if my value proposition appeals to you, we can talk it through to see if the virtual option can work.

 I need someone to build my website and manage SEO/SEM; can you help with that?